frimicc/frimicc.github.io/privacypolicy.md

 - Once this privacy policy is created, we will add a link to it on our home page or, as a minimum, on the first significant page after entering our website.
 - Our Privacy Policy link includes the word 'Privacy' and can easily be found on the page specified above.
 - You will be notified of any Privacy Policy changes on our Privacy Policy Page.
-- You can change your personal information by emailing us at {{ author.email }} .
+- You can change your personal information by emailing us at {{ site.author.email }} .

 ## How does our site handle Do Not Track signals?